bcspragu/logseq-sync/README.md

 ## What's Done/Exists?

-Right now, the repo contains (in [`cmd/server`](/cmd/server)) a half-implemented version of the Logseq API, including credentialed blob uploads, an in-memory database (for testing only, will likely write a SQLite backend as the first persistent DB), and most of the API surface at least somewhat implemented.
+Right now, the repo contains (in [`cmd/server`](/cmd/server)) a mostly implemented version of the Logseq API, including credentialed blob uploads, signed blob downloads, an in-memory database (for testing only, will likely write a SQLite backend as the first persistent DB), and most of the API surface at least somewhat implemented.

 There's also some documentation for the API in [docs/API.md](/docs/API.md).
 The server.